 An occupancy permit is required before occupying or using certain buildings.
 The information below outlines when an occupancy permit is required and how to obtain one.
-For application forms and information sheets, refer to the Related Links below.

 When is an occupancy permit required?

 A person must not occupy or use, or permit the occupancy or use of a building unless a relevant occupancy permit is in effect.
 This includes new buildings, additions and alterations, and changes to the use or classification to the whole or part of a building.
 An occupancy permit can also be used to obtain approval for unauthorised work to a Class 2 to 9 building.

 Currently, an occupancy permit is not required for a Class 1 or Class 10 building.
 This includes new houses, as well as minor structures such as patios, sheds, swimming pools and spas.